Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 **2.a.** Since DNA has only 4 bases, but English has 26 letters, you will somehow have to map letters to bases.
 Briefly specify a simple encoding scheme for doing that.
 You *do not* have to give a letter to DNA mapping for all letters.
 The first few will do the trick.

-**2.b.** Using your letter to DNA mapping, how many total base pairs of DNA would be needed to  store the archival contents of the salt mine; assume that the salt mine is completely packed withdocuments.
+**2.b.** Using your letter to DNA mapping, how many total base pairs of DNA would be needed to store the archival contents of the salt mine.
+Assume that the salt mine is completely packed with documents.

 **2.c.** What would be the physical volume of this DNA?